GetStream/stream-cli/README.md

 ## 🏗 Installation

 The Stream CLI is easy to install.
-You have the option to use [homebrew](https://brew.sh) (preferred) if you're on macOS, download a single binary with zero run-time dependencies for your OS of choice, or install the CLI using [NPM](https://www.npmjs.com/package/getstream-cli).
+You have the option to use [homebrew](https://brew.sh) (preferred) if you're on macOS or download a single binary with zero run-time dependencies for your OS of choice.

 #### Homebrew